 • Students must complete all minor requirements with a C- or better and must maintain a 2.0 GPA in all minor coursework.
-ARTS minors must maintain a 2.7 GPA in all minor coursework.
+Global Arts Studies Program minors must maintain a 2.7 GPA in all upper division minor coursework.

 Minor Coursework Requirements